Are you a currently enrolled in the Prairie Horticulture Certificate?

 PHC recognizes the evolving sector of cannabis production and the need for education resources.

 - The Prairie Horticulture Certificate (PHC) provides all the essential tools to work in the horticulture industry, advance your career, start your own business, work or volunteer in your community and expand your gardening hobby.

 - PHC is a distance certificate program for the horticulture industry; it is the first home study horticulture program designed specifically for the Prairie Provinces.
 It was developed for both professionals working in the horticulture industry and gardening enthusiasts.

 - It is flexibly designed as a part-time program so you can balance work, school and life.
-Expect to work eight to ten hours per week for a 60-hour course (.6) & approximately half that for a 30-hour (.3) course.
+Expect to work eight to 15 hours per week for a 60-hour course (.6) and approximately four to ten hours for a 30-hour (.3) course.

 The Saskatoon Horticulture Society